svikashk/incremental-development/week-1/README.md

 - One well-named branch per user story.
 If we check out any branch, it should contain _only_ the code necessary to make that step work. and it should work!
 - A file called `development-strategy.md` which describes how you broke the project into user stories, and describes how you implemented each user story in detail.

-There are two general paths you can take to get this finished repo, neither is better or worse.
+There are two general strategies you can take to get this finished repo, neither is better or worse.
 And if you find another way go for it!

 - __Two-Stepping__: First - follow the tutorial studying the code and understanding the project.
 Second - go through the tutorial another time, this time around focusing on using branches to create a finished repository.
 - __One-Stepping__: Follow the tutorial once more slowly, carefully building your finished repository as you go.